How to get around Barcelona

 The best way to get around Barcelona is on public transport.
 This is a large city, and the different tourist areas and monuments are spread around, with considerable distances between them.
 This makes the underground system and bus services ideal.
 They will take you to almost any point in the city quickly and comfortably.

 The underground system links all the central zones of the city and has stations in the main tourist areas, marked with the letter "M".
 It runs from 5 am to midnight, Monday-Thursday, Sundays and public holidays; and from 5 am to 2 am on Fridays.
 On Saturdays and the eve of public holidays –1 January, 24 June, 15 August and 24 September– services run all night.
 City buses are another good transport option.
 Depending on the line, they run from about 4:30 am to 11 pm.
 To get around at night, there are night buses, called Nitbus, which depart from Plaça Catalunya square, and run from 10:40 pm to 6 am.
 Trams also provide quick access to major industrial, shopping and residential areas, From Monday to Thursday and on public holidays they run from 5 am to midnight approximately.
 On Fridays and the eve of public holidays, this service is extended until 2 am.
 There are direct buses from Barcelona to the airport terminals.
 Most people prefer to use taxis at night for speed and comfort.
 Taxis can be found any day and any time.
 They are yellow and black and have their licence number displayed on the side.
 You can hail them in the street when they have the green light on.
 They can also be found at ranks on Barcelona's central streets and squares.
 There is a radio taxi service –the taxi will come and pick you up from wherever you like.
 Tariffs are displayed inside the taxis and show the minimum fare, flag-down charge, kilometre charge and other extras such as night service, public holidays, and station or airport service.
 The trains run between about 5 am and midnight.

 There are different tickets and fares.
 If you choose the Hola BCN! card you can travel anywhere on the public transport network, and the price ranges between €14 and €32.
-You can also buy a ticket for one one-way trip by metro, bus or funicular railway for €2.15, or a multiperson ticket with 10 trips –T-10– costing €10.30 and which is good for 10 complete trips from 1 to 6 zones.All these tickets and cards are available at information and customer service centres, and at ticket windows and vending machines in metro stations.
-Non-transferable travelcards are also available at tourist offices in Barcelona and online.There is also a tourist card (Barcelona Card) available, offering a range of benefits including unlimited use of public transport, as well as discounts for museums, shows, shops, leisure attractions and restaurants.
+You can also buy a ticket for one one-way trip by metro, bus or funicular railway for €2.15, or a multiperson ticket with 10 trips –T-10– costing €9.95 and which is good for 10 complete trips from 1 to 6 zones.All these tickets and cards are available at information and customer service centres, and at ticket windows and vending machines in metro stations.
+Non-transferable travelcards are also available at tourist offices in Barcelona and online.There is also the Barcelona Card, a tourist card offering a range of benefits including unlimited use of public transport, as well as discounts on museums, shows, shops, leisure attractions and restaurants.
 There are cards available from two to five days, with prices ranging from €45 to €60.
 These cards can be purchased at tourist offices in Barcelona, and at other outlets around the city.

 다른 이동 방법